tvooo/thesis/Design.md

 The author was collaborating with two full-time developers and one part-time developer.
 They agreed to install the package and use it over the course of one week (full-time developers) or one day (part-time developer), respectively, integrating it into their usual workflows.

+- 2 inquiries
+- hintergrund der thesis erklären
+- klar machen dass dev weiß wie scope funzt

 In addition to this directed user test, publishing the prototype via \ac{apm} made it available to the general public.
 It was announced on several social networks, especially targeting existing Atom users, with the goal of getting users to download and use it.
 A week after publishing the prototype, the number of downloads counted ???.
 This way of testing „in the wild“ makes it harder to gather feedback, compared to the method of addressing potential users directly.
 However, the analytics mechanism built into the prototype yielded quantitative data for evaluation.

 ### Usage metrics

 The prototype was built with the option to collect usage metrics using the Google Analytics service.
-By default, this option was set to *off*, as the author opposes the unknown tracking of any data.
-However, users were asked to enable tracking in Atom’s *settings* panel for the Scope Inspector package.
+By default, this option was set to *off*, as I oppose the unknown tracking of any data for ethical reasons.
+However, users were asked in the `README` file, which is displayed both on the package’s page\footnote{See \url{https://atom.io/packages/scope-inspector}} and on Github\footnote{See \url{https://github.com/tvooo/scope-inspector}}, to enable tracking in Atom’s *settings* panel for the Scope Inspector package.

 If enabled, the following events are tracked: